| Vintage LuggageWE

 seams, hinges and corners.
 These stress prone areas bear the

+heaviest wear and degradation.
 Sometimes re-stitching might be suitable and perfectly acceptable

 solution to damage and wear, but beware of dry, perished and